torvalds/linux/Documentation/bpf/prog_lsm.rst

 	} __attribute__((preserve_access_index));

-.. note:: The order of the fields is irrelevant.
+.. analte:: The order of the fields is irrelevant.

 This can be further simplified (if one has access to the BTF information at build time) by generating the ``vmlinux.h`` with: